Net Present Value (NPV) – Definition, Examples, And How to Calculate It

 To make this more pragmatic, you could assume that the company's profits will grow every year at a certain rate g.

 Especially for short-term horizons, defining expected growth is difficult.
 An approximated growth rate for profits that are far into the future is often around 2%.
 After a while, every business or product life cycle ends up in a competitive market environment and simply grows at the same rate as the overall economy.
 The above example recalculated with a continuous growth rate of 2% results in a net present value of $5000 for the company.

 Notice that the value is twice the value compared to the calculations without a growth.
 NPV calculations are very sensitive towards changes in inputs.
 Therefore, a sensitivity analysis is conducted in most cases.
 To do so you need to create a range of possible NPVs by using a range of possible growth and discount rates.

 2. Find the right interest rate i

 Finding the correct discounting factor for NPV calculations is the business of entire banking departments.
 In general, there is one basic rule: the bigger the risk the higher the discount rate.

 The rationale behind this rule is simple: The less you can be sure about receiving future earnings, the less you value them.
 By increasing the discount rate, the NPV of future earnings will shrink.
-Discount rates for quite secure cash-streams vary between 1% and 3%, but for most companies, you use a discount rate between 4% - 10% and for a speculative start-up investment, the applied interest rate could reach up to 40%.
+Discount rates for quite secure cash-streams vary between 1% and 3%, but for most companies, you use a discount rate between 4% - 10%, and for speculative start-up investment, the applied interest rate could reach up to 40%.
 In case interviews, you could ask for the discount rate directly or estimate it at 10% for most scenarios if the interviewer requests you to approximate it.

 Why Is The NPV Used By Companies?